 Broadband is an essential utility for 21st century commerce, education, and healthcare.
-That's why MORPC strongly supports the critical investments to broadband expansion and affordability in HB 110.
-For example, HB 110 appropriates \$20.0 million in each fiscal year for grants to expand broadband service, including \$125.0 million in FY 2022 and FY 2023 for grants for broadband infrastructure.
-The Governor's \$40 million biennial commitment for the residential broadband expansion program is a good start, and the one-time \$250 million additional investment is critical to curb the digital divide.

-The Ohio Association of Regional Councils (OARC) is proposing the state designate and fund regional councils as "Regional Broadband Councils" that would work in alignment and in partnership with BroadbandOhio to coordinate broadband deployment and provide technical and planning support to local entities in their respective regions.
-By relying on regional councils, the state can leverage neutral, multi-jurisdictional entities to facilitate collaboration and more efficiently share services.
+That's why MORPC strongly supported the passage of HB 2, which created the residential broadband expansion program.
+This legislation is a necessary start, but more needs to be done to assist residents and businesses.
+The one-time \$250 million investment in the operating budget is critical.
+A logical next step to curbing the digital divide is a proposal from the Ohio Association of Regional Councils (OARC).
+It would designate and fund regional councils as "Regional Broadband Councils" that would work in alignment and in partnership with BroadbandOhio to coordinate broadband deployment and provide technical and planning support to local entities in their respective regions.
+By relying on regional councils, the state can leverage neutral, multijurisdictional entities to facilitate collaboration and more efficiently share services.